sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ## Burn with UART

-The u-disk burnning method above is used to burn firmware for C906 core, and if there are some trouble with firmware or when we need to upgrade the whole firmware, we need to burn this board by UART.
+The u-disk burnning method above is used to burn firmware for C906 core of BL808.
+If we want to burn other firmware for other cores of BL808, we need to burn M1s Dock via UART.

+ and if there are some trouble with firmware or when we need to upgrade the whole firmware, we need to burn this board by UART.

-### Burn M1s
+#### Burn M1s

 Connect this board by its TypeC UART port with computer, 2 serial ports will be shown on your computer (If your mouse doesn't work after connecting board with computer, please disconnect board with computer and visit [Burn onboard bl702](#burn-onboard-bl702) to solve this problem).